Tuguldurs526/chrome-weather-extension/README.md

 >Published on Chrome Web Store - 'https://chromewebstore.google.com/detail/kelfigfhomnnebheemdoobjedlcbohfa?utm_source=item-share-cb'

 ##🚀 Features
-( - )Current weather for any city (temperature, humidity, wind, condition) ( - )5-day forecast with daily summaries
+ - Current weather for any city (temperature, humidity, wind, condition)
+ - 5-day forecast with daily summaries
-( - )Location search for any city worldwide
+ - Location search for any city worldwide
-( - )Temperature unit toggle (°C / °F)
+ - Temperature unit toggle (°C / °F)
-( - )User privacy: No data collection or tracking—your OpenWeather API key is stored locally ( - )Modern UI: Responsive, minimal, and fast
+ - User privacy: No data collection or tracking—your OpenWeather API key is stored locally
+ - Modern UI: Responsive, minimal, and fast

 ##🛠️ Technologies Used
-( - )React.js – UI library for building user interfaces
+ - React.js – UI library for building user interfaces
-( - )TypeScript – Strongly-typed JavaScript for safer, scalable code ( - )Vite – Fast build tool and development server
+ - TypeScript – Strongly-typed JavaScript for safer, scalable code
+ - Vite – Fast build tool and development server
-( - )Tailwind CSS – Utility-first CSS framework for styling ( - )Chrome Extensions API (Manifest V3) – For browser extension functionality
+ - Tailwind CSS – Utility-first CSS framework for styling
+ - Chrome Extensions API (Manifest V3) – For browser extension functionality
-( - )OpenWeather API – For fetching live weather and forecast data ( - )ESLint – Code linting and style enforcement
+ - OpenWeather API – For fetching live weather and forecast data
+ - ESLint – Code linting and style enforcement
-( - )PostCSS – CSS transformation and optimization
+ - PostCSS – CSS transformation and optimization
-( - )Git – Version control
+ - Git – Version control

 #🛠️ Getting Started
 ##🟢 How to Get an OpenWeather API Key
-( - )Go to the OpenWeather website: 'https://openweathermap.org/'
+ - Go to the OpenWeather website: 'https://openweathermap.org/'
-( - )Sign up for a free account (or log in if you already have one).
+ - Sign up for a free account (or log in if you already have one).
-( - )After logging in, click your username in the top right and choose “My API keys” (or “API keys” in your dashboard).
+ - After logging in, click your username in the top right and choose “My API keys” (or “API keys” in your dashboard).
-( - )Click “Create Key” if you don’t have one yet.
+ - Click “Create Key” if you don’t have one yet.
-( - )Name your key (e.g., "Tugo Weather App").
+ - Name your key (e.g., "Tugo Weather App").
-( - )Copy the generated API key.
+ - Copy the generated API key.
-( - )Paste your API key into the extension’s Options page after installing and loading the extension.
+ - Paste your API key into the extension’s Options page after installing and loading the extension.

 ###1.
 Clone the repository